 With almost twenty years of experience funding research of the highest quality, Orchid has delivered a number of groundbreaking achievements for male cancer patients in the UK and across the globe.

-- The launch of the Orchid Tissue Bank.
-This is an internationally renowned tissue bank for cancer research analysis.
-The Orchid Tissue Bank has the largest collection of penile cancers in a tissue array in Europe, probably the largest testicular tissue bank in the world, and is custodian of the largest series of untreated prostate cancers.
+- The Development of The Orchid Tissue Bank – an international resource for cancer research analysis contains the largest collection of penile cancers in a tissue array in Europe.
+It is now one of the largest testicular tissue banks in the world and is custodian of the most important series of untreated prostate cancers.

-- The introduction of the single shot carboplatin regime following surgery instead of the more toxic radiotherapy as the standard treatment for early stage testicular tumours.
+- The introduction of the single shot carboplatin regime following surgery instead of the more toxic radiotherapy as the standard treatment for this stage of testicular cancer disease.

 - New highly successful treatments for men with aggressive testicular cancers – part of the reason that 98% of men survive the disease when it’s caught early.

 - A new treatment for prostate cancer involving the use of chemotherapy in hormone resistant patients, enabling intermittent hormone therapy to be re-introduced.

 - The identification of new factors such as the gene Ki-67 as markers of prostate cancer aggressiveness.